odedshimon/BruteShark/README.md

 The project was developed in my spare time to address two main passions of mine: software architecture and analyzing network data.

+I love to get feedbacks from BruteShark users, your opinion is important to me!
-Contact me on <contact.oded.shimon@gmail.com> or [create new issue](https://github.com/odedshimon/BruteShark/issues).
+Feel free to contact me on <contact.oded.shimon@gmail.com> or [create new issue](https://github.com/odedshimon/BruteShark/issues).

 Please ⭐️ this repository if this project helped you!